thebigcrafter/KygekTagsShop/README.md

 Use `-kygektagsshop.tags` to blacklist the `/tagsshop` command permission to groups/users in PurePerms.

-# API Documentation
+# For Developers

-We provide API for developers to write addons/plugins that depends with KygekTagsShop.
+We provide API for developers to write addons/plugins that depends with KygekTagsShop.\
-Please visit [here](https://github.com/Kygekraqmak/KygekTagsShop/wiki) for more information and API documentation.
+To access KygekTagsShop API class, you can use `Kygekraqmak\KygekTagsShop\TagsShop::getAPI()`.\
+API code can be seen [here](https://github.com/Kygekraqmak/KygekTagsShop/blob/master/src/Kygekraqmak/KygekTagsShop/TagsActions.php).\
+Please regularly check the changelogs for any changes in the API in future versions.

 # Upcoming Features